 Written communication

-Unlike oral communication, which can be spontaneous and influenced by tone or body language, written form is better suited for conveying detailed facts and ensuring the clarity of the information conveyed.
-However, the challenge is tone.
-Without facial expressions or vocal cues, written messages are easier to misinterpret.
-Clarity, structure, and simplicity matter more than ever, especially in professional or cross-cultural settings.
+Unlike oral communication, which can be spontaneous and influenced by tone or body language, written communication is better suited for conveying detailed facts and structured information.
+But it comes with a challenge: tone.

 Visual communication